The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 But over time, what once protected us sabotages our adult life.
 These narratives keep us stuck in the past, and we become our own abusers.

-But guilt and shame are not the same as taking responsibility.
+But acting from a place of guilt and shame is not the same as taking responsibility.

-It’s time to stop trying to please the parents and keep everyone happy, and realize how these narratives protect you from having to understand what YOU truly want.
+That’s why it’s time to stop trying to please the parents and keep everyone happy.
+It’s crucial to realize that these narratives protect you from having to understand what YOU truly want.

-Instead of trying to save others, you must save yourself by understanding your own needs, what makes you happy, and uncovering your sense of purpose by developing a craft and being in the service of the greater good.
+But instead of trying to save others, you must save yourself by understanding your own needs, what makes you happy, and uncovering your sense of purpose.

 Yes, it’s also important to allow yourself to feel everything you couldn’t as a kid, the anger, the frustration, and even despair.
 Don’t judge yourself for having these emotions otherwise, they’ll be forever stuck inside of you and fuel the inner critic.